 The Incredible Adventures of Gabriel García Márquez

-Gabriel García Márquez was born 90 years ago on this day—on March 6, 1927—and grew up in Aracataca, Colombia, a hardscrabble banana town that was barely a stop on the railway.
+Gabriel García Márquez (the subject of today's Google Doodle) was born 91 years ago—on March 6, 1927—and grew up in Aracataca, Colombia, a hardscrabble banana town that was barely a stop on the railway.
 His father, an undereducated telegraph operator, had fallen in love with a girl beyond his status—the daughter of Colonel Nicolás Márquez Mejía.
 Her family vigorously opposed their union, but that only strengthened the couple's resolve to marry.
 They maintained a secret relationship, communicating by telegraph and passed notes and stealing moments together at Mass.
 In 1926, after a priest lobbied the family on their behalf, the pair finally married.
 They had their first child, Gabriel, in 1927.
 Only a few months later, they left him to live with his grandparents while they moved to the port city of Barranquilla to open a pharmacy.

 As a boy, he was simply "Gabito"—a shy child who blinked compulsively when he was nervous.
 He struggled to learn how to read and developed a habit of drawing his stories rather than writing them down.
 But he was the apple of his grandfather's eye.
 Whatever disdain the Colonel once had for his daughter's marriage, it had been softened by Gabito's birth.
 As García Márquez described it, his grandfather "took [him] to the circus and the cinema and was [his] umbilical cord with history and reality."